 Disability benefits from the Social Security Administration (SSA) are only available to people who have serious, long term, or permanent disabilities.

-Some applicants may also qualify for expedited review of their disability claims because they have conditions that the SSA has identified as inherently disabling.
+Some applicants automatically qualify for disability and may also qualify for expedited review of their disability claims because they have conditions that the SSA has identified as inherently disabling.

 These conditions are part of the SSA’s Compassionate Allowance (CAL) program and an applicant with a CAL condition can expect to receive a decision on eligibility within just a few weeks after filing.